 Types of Artificial Intelligence:

-- NLP Sentiments analysis:- Sentiment Analysis (also known as opinion mining or emotion AI) is a sub-field of NLP that tries to identify and extract opinions within a given text across blogs, reviews, social media, forums, news etc. NLP system analysis is used in customer review analysis, sentiments analysis from social media.
+- NLP Sentiments analysis:- Sentiment Analysis (also known as opinion mining or emotion AI) is a sub-field of NLP that tries to identify and extract opinions within a given text across blogs, reviews, social media, forums, news etc. NLP system analysis is used in customer review analysis, sentiment analysis from social media.
 This method can be used to do comparative analysis of two brands based on customers’ sentiments.

 - Recommender system:- A recommender system, or a recommendation system, is a subclass of information filtering system that seeks to predict the “rating” or “preference” a user would give to an item.
+Many eCommerce companies are already using this tool of Information Technology in the fashion industry.

 Big data deal with data sets that are too large or complex to be dealt with by traditional data-processing application software.
 Data is analyzed and information is extracted systematically.
 Big data can take AI to the next level, providing the latter with powerful tools to analyse large sums of data on the prescriptive and predictive sides of forecasting and analysis.